 The generosity and support extended by the inhabitants of the borderlands is greatly appreciated.
-In particular Chief David Johnny of the White River First Nation, Elders Darlene Northway, Martha Sam, Ada Gallen, Jenny Sanford, Joseph Tommy Johnny, and Danny Thomas, as well as Ruth Johnny, Marilyn Sanford, Angela and Robert Lee Demit all provided meaningful instructions in the Dineh Way and provided gifts of the land and their time to their Noogli visitors.
-Sid Vandermeer, Jr. facilitated administrative relations with the White River First Nation, including providing office space for historical research conducted by Amanda Rose Solmes.
-Joe Young, of Tok, Alaska and proprietor of Young's Timber, once again provided us with milled lumber for further infrastructural improvements at the site.
+In particular Chief David Johnny of the White River First Nation, Elders Darlene Northway, Martha Sam, Ada Gallen, Jenny Sanford, Joseph Tommy Johnny, and Danny Thomas, as well as Ruth Johnny, Marilyn Sanford, Angela and Robert Lee Demit all provided meaningful instruction in the Dineh Way and provided gifts of the land and their time to their Noogli visitors.
+Sid Vandermeer, Jr. facilitated administrative relations with the White River First Nation.